-This sense of community is promulgated largely because of our staff members [LINK].
-The House Dean, Ms. Trish, who loves nothing more than cooking and/or baking for residents, is probably the most visible member of the senior staff.
-However, like Ms. Trish, the Faculty Master, Reverend Will, as well as the College House Fellow, Dr. Audrey, are also actively engaged with Du Bois College House residents through programming, mentoring, and advising opportunities.
-The House also has six graduate associates: Kwadwo (1st floor West), Melissa (2nd floor West), Andres (2nd floor East), Charlotte (3rd floor East), Anthony (4th floor West), and Quinton (4th floor East), all of whom are very personable and love working with their undergraduate residents.
-This year, for the first time in its 40-year history, Du Bois College House is welcoming an undergraduate Resident Advisor to its live-in staff.
-Victor (3rd floor West) will be the director of our newly-inspired residential program, Cultural Production and Political Power (CPPP) [LINK].
-In addition to the live-in staff, Carrie is the House Coordinator and handles a wide array of tasks that assist the junior and senior staff in making Du Bois College House feel like “a home away from home.”
+This sense of community is promulgated largely because of our staff members.
+The House Dean, Ms. Trish, who loves nothing more than cooking and/or baking for residents, is the most visible member of the senior staff.
+However, like Ms. Trish, the Faculty Director, Reverend Will, along with the College House Fellow, Dr. Audrey, are both actively engaged with Du Bois College House residents through programming, mentoring, and advising opportunities.
+The House also has seven graduate associates: Jose Loya (1st floor West), Daniela Castejon (2nd floor West), Rolando Lyles (2nd floor East), Brittany Keesling (3rd floor West), Miriam Archibong (3rd floor East), Hafeeza Anchrum (4th floor West), and Hoang My (Ping) Nguyen (4th floor East), all of whom are very personable and love working with their undergraduate residents.

 The W.E.B.
-Du Bois College House has a great deal to offer to everyone, but especially those interested in a highly diverse, vibrant, intellectually stimulating, and fun living and learning community!
+Du Bois College House has a great deal to offer to everyone, but especially those interested in a highly diverse, vibrant, intellectually stimulating, fun-loving, living and learning community!